 As an LGBTQ youth worker back then I was very aware of the disproportionate levels of mental health issues and suicide risk of LGBTQ people.
 And so undertaking training to support people who were suicidal was one of the best things I could have done.

-I will always remember how scared those faces were of those young people as they skirted around the subject of suicide dropping clues but being so scared to say the word.
-So scared that I might tell their parents and that they might somehow get in trouble.
+I will always remember how scared the faces of those young people as they skirted around the subject of suicide, dropping clues but being so scared to say the word, so scared that I might tell their parents and that they might somehow get in trouble.

 It was my job to help alleviate those fears, listen out for hints that they might be trying to tell me something and to ask them directly if they were thinking about suicide.

-My fear somehow got in the way and those early conversation were probably pretty clunky, but I was being real and being with each client.
+My fear somehow got in the way and those early conversations were probably pretty clunky, but I was being real and being with each client.

-I remember reading that suicide is a permanent solution to a temporary problem.
-In fact, I often share that statement with clients as it can help remind us that delaying acting on suicidal thoughts can help keep us safe.
-As after a few weeks, days or even a few hours things can feel very different.
+My training around suicide has taught me that helping remind people that delaying acting on suicidal thoughts can help keep us safe, as after a few weeks, days or even a few hours things can feel very different.

-I am committed to helping people find that hope inside them and find a reason to keep living.
+I am committed to helping people find that hope inside themselves and find a reason to keep living.

-Through all of these experiences I come to my counselling work today very committed to ending the stigma of talking about suicide.
-It is so so common for people to think about suicide, even though they might never intend to act on those thoughts.
-It is still though very serious and very important to talk about.
+As a result of all of these experiences, I come to my counselling work today very committed to ending the stigma of talking about suicide.
+It is so, so common for people to think about suicide, even though they might never intend to act on those thoughts.
+Nonetheless it is still very serious and very important to talk about.

 As counsellors we need to talk about suicide and be comfortable asking our clients if we think they might be suicidal, as research shows us that this can help keep people safe.

-It is my mission to try to help fellow counsellors build their confidence in asking about and talking directly about suicide.
+I hope that in reading this fellow counsellors can find ways to build their confidence in asking about and talking directly about suicide.

-Trans and non-binary clients in particular can fear their counsellor ‘outing’ or misgendering them if their counsellor were to need to break confidentiality.
-In this workshop we will work together to think about how as a counsellor you might contract with clients, paying particular attention to names, pronouns, titles and limits to confidentiality.
+Trans and non-binary clients in particular can fear their counsellor outing or misgendering them if their counsellor were to need to break confidentiality.
+In a group workshop we will work together to think about how, as a counsellor, you might contract with clients, paying particular attention to names, pronouns, titles and limits to confidentiality.